MicrosoftDocs/azure-docs/articles/app-service/tutorial-javascript-vscode-deploy-app.md

   ![Configured deployment](./media/tutorial-javascript-vscode/server-build.png)

-Once the deployment starts, you're prompted to update your workspace so that all subsequent deploys automatically target the same App Service Web App.
+When the deployment starts, you're prompted to update your workspace so that later deployments will automatically target the same App Service Web App.
 Choose **Yes** to ensure your changes are deployed to the correct app.

 ![Configured deployment](./media/tutorial-javascript-vscode/save-configuration.png)